MikeHibbert/arkive/README.md

 ## Introduction

 ## Installation
-To install ARkive you will need to have docker and docker compose installed (https://docs.docker.com/compose/install/)
+To install ARkive you will need to have docker and docker-compose installed (https://docs.docker.com/compose/install/)

 To build your own image: